 The San Antonio-based singer, who was nominated for Best New Female Artist at the Tejano Music Awards in 2015 after the release of her debut album Todo de Mi, says her latest single has a great summertime vibe.

-“It’s a really greats, it’s got like a reggae, Hawaiian flavor to it,” said Di Marie.
+“It’s a really great song, it’s got like a reggae, Hawaiian flavor to it,” said Di Marie.
 “I listen to it and I want to go to the beach, you know what I mean.
 It’s a fun song and I think everybody that’s heard it really enjoys it and I’m just really proud of it.”

 “Déjate Amar” will be part of the highly-anticipated third album from Di Marie that’s expected to be released before the end of the year.
-It will be the follow up to her sophomore album, La Culpable, released in 2017.
+It will be the follow-up to her sophomore album, La Culpable, released in 2017.

 Follow Tejano Nation on Facebook, Twitter, and Instagram, and subscribe to our YouTube channel to keep up with everything Tejano.
 Listen to new Tejano music first with our playlists on Spotify and podcast on iHeartRadio.